 The Company anticipates that its cash and cash equivalents, marketable securities and cash flows from operations, together with external sources of capital will be sufficient to fund its known cash needs for at least the next 12 months.
 However, cash flows from operations will depend primarily upon revenues from sales of its umbilical cord blood and cord tissue cellular storage services and managing discretionary expenses.
-Additionally, depending in part on the outcome of the Duke Arbitration Demand, the Company may require capital to pay for the startup expenses relating to its planned infusion clinic, to finance clinical trials related to the Duke License Agreement, to develop biopharmaceutical manufacturing capabilities and for capital expenditures for software enhancements and purchases of equipment and obligations under the Duke License Agreement.
-While the Company previously anticipated that over \$50 million would be needed over the next 5 years to fund its activities related to the Duke License Agreement, as a result of the Company's Arbitration Demand against Duke, as discussed further in Note 12, the Company currently is unable to predict its funding needs for those activities.
-Until the Duke arbitration claims are resolved, the Company does not anticipate making further investments (other than the completion of a comparability study estimated to cost less than \$350,000 in additional capital) in activities related to the Duke License Agreement.
-However, if required to continue to invest in the Duke License Agreement, the Company anticipates funding the related capital expenditures with cash-on-hand, cash flows from future operations, the Company's revolving line of credit (see Note 5), potential additional debt financing and potential equity sales.
-There can be no assurances that the Company will be able to obtain such additional debt or equity financing on favorable terms or at all.
-If expected increases in revenues are not realized, or if expenses are higher than anticipated, or if the Company is una
+Additionally, depending in part on the outcome of the Duke Arbitration Demand, the Company may require capital to pay for the startup expenses relating to its planned infusion clinic, to finance clinical trials related to the Duke License Agreement, to develop biopharmaceutical manufacturing capabilities and for capital expenditures for software enhancements and purchases of equipment and obligations under the Duke License Agreement, while the Company previously anticipated that over \$50 million would be needed over the next 5 years to fund its activities related to the Duke License Agreement, as a result of the Company's Arbitration Demand against Duke, as discussed further in Note 12, the Company currently is unable to predict its funding needs for those activities.
+Until the Duke arbitration claims are resolved, the Company does not anticipate making further investments (other than the completion of a comparability study estimated to cost less than \$350,000 in additional capital) in activities related to the Duke License Agreement, the Company anticipates funding the related capital expenditures with cash-on-hand, cash flows from future operations, the Company's revolving line of credit (see Note 5), potential additional debt financing and potential equity sales.
+There can be no assurances that the Company will be able to obtain such additional debt or equity financing, the Company will be required to reduce or defer cash expenditures or otherwise manage its cash resources during the next 12 months so that they are sufficient to meet the Company's ash needs for that period.
+Any reductions